memfault/interrupt/_drafts/trice.md

 Because software is bound to change, it could happen you get obsolete information this way.
 Therefore the **trice** tool log option `-showID` exists to display the *Trice* ID in front of each log line what gives a more reliable way for event localization in some cases.
 Also, you can get it for free because no target code is needed for that.

-###   Several target devices in one log output
+###   Multiple Target Devices in One Log Stram

 Several **trice** tool instances can run in parallel or on different PCs.
-Each **trice** tool instance receives *Trices* from the embedded device.
+Each **trice** tool instance receives *Trices* from an embedded device.
 Instead of displaying the log lines, the **trice** tool instances can transmit them over TCP/IP (`trice l -p COMx -ds`) to a **trice** tool instance acting as a display server (`trice ds`).
 The display server can interleave these log lines in one output.
 For each embedded device a separate *Trice* line prefix and suffix is definable.
 This allows comparable time measurements in distributed systems.
 BTW: The *Trice* message integration could also be done directly with the COBS packets.

 ###  Any byte capable 1-wire connection usable

-The usual *Trice* output device is an [UART](https://github.com/rokath/trice/tree/master/docs/https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) but also [SEGGER-RTT](https://github.com/rokath/trice/tree/master/docs/TriceOverRTT.md) is supported over J-Link or ST-Link devices.
+The usual *Trice* output device is a UART but also [SEGGER-RTT](https://github.com/rokath/trice/tree/master/docs/TriceOverRTT.md) is supported over J-Link or ST-Link devices.
 Many microcontroller boards can act as a *Trice* bridge to a serial port from any port ([example](https://github.com/rokath/trice/tree/master/docs/TriceOverOneWire.md)).

 ###  Scalability